awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-eni.md

 ## Working with container instances with increased ENI limits<a name="eni-trunking-launching"></a>

 Before you launch a container instance with the increased ENI limits, the following prerequisites must be completed\.
 + The service\-linked role for Amazon ECS must be created\.
 The Amazon ECS service\-linked role provides Amazon ECS with the permissions to make calls to other AWS services on your behalf\.
 This role is created for you automatically when you create a cluster, or if you create or update a service in the AWS Management Console\.
-For more information, see [Service\-linked role for Amazon ECS](using-service-linked-roles.md)\.
+For more information, see [Using service\-linked roles for Amazon ECS](using-service-linked-roles.md)\.
 You can also create the service\-linked role with the following AWS CLI command\.

   ```
   aws iam [create\-service\-linked\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/create-service-linked-role.html) --aws-service-name ecs.amazonaws.com